Welcome!

 Flapjack Friday: On Faces

-According to Scripture, human beings are Imago Dei, created in God’s image.
-We are uniquely designed as God’s Imagers, reflecting God to each other.
+According to Scripture, human beings are created in the image of God, Imago Dei.
+We are uniquely, mysteriously, designed to be God’s Imagers.
+We reflect something of God to each other.
 One of the most unique characteristics about human beings is the face.
-For example, you and I are capable of upwards of 10,000 facial expressions, genuine expressions are symmetrical, our facial dimensions align with other parts of our body, our lip prints are unique, our eyes reveal whether or not our smile is genuine.
+You and I are capable of upwards of 10,000 facial expressions, our genuine expressions are symmetrical, our facial dimensions align with other parts of our body, our lip prints are unique, our eyes reveal whether or not our smile is genuine.

 By looking at our own faces, we have a sense of what we are for others and what we are as others.
 Robert Scruton notes: